nat06/Vector-Field-Based-Shape-Deformations-INF585/README.md

 - **put an arrow vor the velocity direction**
 - **remove tiny circle of the tool**
 - replace Nx, Ny, Nz, by only N
+- display velocity at each point (not at the center of each cell), and adapt computations accordingly